 - I thought it would be a difficult and complicated process.
-I’d done a lot of reading about capsules wardrobes and I think it was information overload.
+I’d read a lot about capsule wardrobes and think it was information overload.
 I’d gathered so much information that I felt overwhelmed by the number of options and ways to create a capsule.
 I felt self-imposed pressure to create a perfect capsule wardrobe.
-I was over complicating the process and worrying about following someone else’s “rules”.
+I was overcomplicating the process and worrying about following someone else’s “rules”.

 Make Your Capsule Wardrobe Work for You

 The most important part of making a capsule wardrobe is making it your own.